eduardo20calvo/SQL_Suspicious_Transactions/README.md

 ## Overview

 The purpose of this analysis is to detect any fraudulent transcations in cardholders for a bank.
 The first part of the analysis will focus on analyzing series of transactions over the course of a year for two cardholders.
 Visuals will be used to observe any consumption patterns to determine any fraudulent transactions.
-The second part of the analysis will involve a specific cardholder who suspects someone has used her corporate credit card with authorization.
+The second part of the analysis will involve a specific cardholder who suspects someone has used her corporate credit card without authorization.
 Time series analysis will be used to determine any outliers in charges to determine if indeed someone used her card for expensive restaurants.

 ## Data Source